featurevisor/featurevisor/docs/concepts/infrastructure-as-code.md

 In Featurevisor, all feature configurations are stored in a Git repository and managed via a GitOps workflow.
 This ensures that changes are reviewed, approved, versioned, and auditable, just like you would expect with IaC.

-### Declarative configuration with YAML
+### Declarative configuration

-Featurevisor allows you to define all your feature flags, A/B tests, and other configurations in YAML files.
+Featurevisor allows you to define all your feature flags, A/B tests, and other configurations in YAML (or JSON) files.
 This provides a human-readable, yet machine-parsable, way to manage features.

 Just like IaC, this is a declarative approach.
 You specify what you want to happen with your features, and Featurevisor takes care of the rest.